Nearly query-optimal classical shadow estimation of unitary channels: Lower bound for the query complexity

 \section{Lower bound for the query complexity}

-Although our protocol has a much better query efficiency than previous approaches for the CSEU problem, it still requires an exponential number of applications on the unknown unitary channel $\caU$.
+Although our protocol has a much higher query efficiency than previous approaches for the CSEU problem, it still requires order $d$ applications of the unknown unitary channel $\caU$.
 One may further ask if a better protocol exists or if there is a fundamental limitation on the query cost.
-In this section, we show that indeed an exponential query complexity lower bound exists for the CSEU task, which stems from information-theoretic reasons.
-The CSEU task is formally defined as follows.
-We refer to Fig.~\ref{fig:CSEU} for a visualization.
+In this section, we show that indeed a $\tilde\Omega(d)$ query complexity lower bound exists for the CSEU task, which stems from information-theoretic reasons.

+The CSEU task is formally defined as follows; we refer to Fig.~\ref{fig:CSEU} for a visualization.